 Much of this destruction can be prevented by doing a little detective work and preventive maintenance.
 This month, in our E-Prep Program, you will focus on conducting a Home Hazard Hunt to identify the potentially life threatening hazards in your home.
 Taking action to correct, or mitigate, for these hazards will be the focus of several succeeding month's E-Prep activities.

-E-Prep Activities for this Month:
+E-Prep Activities for March:

 - Click on the Hazard Hunt link below to open a folder containing a Hazard Hunt Checklist and Hazard Hunt Action List.
 Print both forms and add them to your Family Disaster Plan notebook for handy reference.